jeongyoonlee/the-state-of-ai/README.md

   * GPT: steam engin, electricity, computer, etc.
   * Technology deployment is limited by how fast workers can train for it.
 Needs investment on education.

+#### [The Frontiers of Machine Learning and AI](https://www.oreilly.com/ideas/the-frontiers-of-machine-learning-and-ai) by Zoubin Ghahramani at Oreilly AI Conference in NY (2018)

 ### Reports

 #### [State of AI 2018](https://www.youtube.com/watch?time_continue=11&v=ja6TsWNDXVg) by CB Insights (2018)